nomaanhusain/Learn/CowinFinder/README.md

 `i['available_capacity_dose1']>0 and i['vaccine']=='COVAXIN'`.

 ### To switch vaccine
-If you want to change to `COVISHIELD`, replace `COVAXIN` with `COVISHIELD`, it should look something like this:
+If you want to change to `COVISHIELD`, replace `COVAXIN` with `COVISHIELD`, it should look like this:
 `i['available_capacity_dose1']>0 and i['min_age_limit']==18 and i['vaccine']=='COVISHIELD'`.
 ### To remove vaccine restriction
-If you want to remove vaccine restriction, it should look something like this:
+If you want to remove vaccine restriction, it should look like this:
 `i['available_capacity_dose1']>0 and i['min_age_limit']==18`.